mavinii/nlw-esports-explorer/README.md

 - Figma Project: [nlw](https://www.figma.com/file/b1TZpRBYjG3hFAaqCpFT6M/NLW-eSports-(Community)?node-id=79%3A2502).

 - Tutor Mayk Brito: [github](https://github.com/maykbrito).

-## About this project:
-This GameHub website is a link centering project, like linktree style for gamers.

 ## First Class:
 State 1/6 | `Base Building`.
 We prepared our environment with all the bases to start our project.